- Corporate and Business Tax

 If there’s a lesson here, it seems to be that to avoid a claim of bad faith an insurer in Kentucky must investigate and defend the insured with at least equivalent zeal to what it uses to investigate and attempt to disclaim coverage of an insured.
 On the one hand, had it been shown that Demetre had not actually been insured on the property, there could be no bad faith on a policy that didn’t exist.
 On the other, a $3.425 million verdict suggests that there may be a time for cutting your losses and taking the claim head-on.

 Luke A. Wingfield is a Senior Attorney with McBrayer law.
 Mr. Wingfield concentrates his practice in insurance defense, employment law for employers, employment litigation, human resources and policy training, trademarks, and administrative law.
 He is located in the firm’s Lexington office and can be reached at firstname.lastname@example.org or at (859) 231-8780, ext.
 1265.
-We take a team approach to deliver effective counsel to all our clients, so other attorneys in the firm may perform these services as well.

 This article does not constitute legal advice.